sonyxperiadev/lumber-mill/docs/lambda_source.rst

             new CloudWatchLogsEventPreProcessor()
         )

-        // Decodes 'message' field and merge new and old event .flatMap ({ JsonEvent -> event
+        // Decodes 'message' field and merge new and old event, 'message' field is removed since we do not need it anymore.
+        .flatMap ({ JsonEvent -> event
-            return Codecs.JSON_OBJECT.from(e.valueAsString('message'))
+            return Codecs.JSON_OBJECT.from(event.valueAsString('message'))
-                            .merge(e)
+                            .merge(event)
+                            .remove('message')
                             .toObservable()})
         .doOnNext(console.stdout())
     }